-Today, almost 30 years after opening, the Monterey Bay Aquarium is a showcase for the habitats and sea life of one of the world's richest marine regions.
+Today, more than 30 years after opening, the Monterey Bay Aquarium is a showcase for the habitats and sea life of one of the world's richest marine regions.

 More than 35,000 creatures representing over 550 species fill 34 major galleries.
 With nearly 200 exhibits in all, the Aquarium is a window to the wonders of the ocean.

 Knut Hovden opened his cannery on the current site of the Aquarium

 The Hovden Cannery closed after the sardine fishery collapsed

 Plans began to take shape for a world-class aquarium showcasing the unique marine environment of Monterey Bay

 A group of marine scientists, local residents and members of the David and Lucile Packard Foundation of Los Altos, California, formed the Monterey Bay Aquarium Foundation.
 Initial construction costs for the Aquarium, which ultimately total $55 million, were provided through a one-time personal gift from David and Lucile Packard.

 Opening day!
 The Aquarium opened its doors to 10,681 its first day

 The Aquarium gained movie-star status appearing in Star Trek IV: The Voyage Home

 The Aquarium was awarded accreditation from the American Zoo and Aquarium Association (AZA)